 Tom Bonner was the second chair of the Rice physics department, serving from 1947 until his sudden death in 1961.
 The Bonner Nuclear Laboratories are named after him.
 He was a nuclear physicist of international renown.
 The American Physical Society awards the prestigious Bonner Prize in nuclear physics each year in his honor.
 Here at Rice we honor his memory through the Bonner Book Prizes, given each year to the most outstanding sophomore, junior, senior, and first year graduate students in physics.
 This award is made possible by the generous gift of Tom Bonner's daughter, Dr. Susan Bonner-Weir.
 The award monies are used for the purchase of books by the recipient(s).
-The 2017-2018 Bonner Book Award recipients are Sophomore -- Benjamin Ruben, Junior -- Alexander Hwang and Kelly Yao, Senior -- Ridge Liu, and first-year Graduate students -- Eduardo Ibarra Garcia Padilla and Zhiyuan Wang.
+The 2018 - 2019 Bonner Book Award recipients are Sophomore -- Aadith Vittala and Frank Yang, Junior - Johann Gan and Benjamin Ruben, Senior - Kelly Yao, and first-year Graduate students - Yaofeng Xie and Yousen Zhang.

 Chuoke Award (Graduate Award)

 Robert Chuoke recieved his doctorate from Rice in 1953 under the direction of William Houston.
 He had a distinguished career at Shell Development Company, where he was highly regarded for his broad knowledge of physics, and for his special talent in teaching.
 His early death was a great loss to his family and friends.
 To honor his memory, this award was established in 1980 to recognize the second and third year graduate students who show the greatest promise in physics as evidenced by performance in course work and speedy progress in research.
-The 2017-2018 Chuoke Award recipients are second-year Graduate Student - Zhiyuan Wang and third-year student Graduate Student - Kun Hu.
+The 2018 - 2019 Chuoke Award recipients are second-year Graduate Student - Zhiyuan Wang and third-year student Graduate Student - Kun Hu.

 William and Elva Gordon Fellowship (Graduate Award)